-The weather forecast for the first week of September seems to be a north, south split with more unsettled wet & windy conditions in the north & west & temperatures with the south & east enjoying drier conditions with some warm spells.
+The weather forecast for the end of August & beginning of September seems to be a north, south split with more unsettled wet & windy conditions possible in the north & west with the south & east enjoying drier conditions with some warm spells.
 This is forecast to be followed by more settled, warmer & drier weather with occasional wet & windy weather in the north & west towards the middle of the month.
 So, as usual it is a case of 'making hay whilst the sun shines', getting out into the garden when you can & using rainy days to plan your planting for next year.

-You might still be enjoying your hanging baskets & containers if you kept up on the watering & feeding but the hot summer may mean they are starting to look a little jaded & some pots of chrysanthemums or other autumn flowers will lift your displays.
+You should still be enjoying your hanging baskets & containers if you kept up on the watering & feeding during the dry summer but they may need a bit of tidying up with all the rain we have had recently.
+Some pots of chrysanthemums or other autumn flowers will lift your displays if they are looking a little weather beaten.
 Rather than losing the last flowers it is worth investing in some more pots enabling you to plant up your spring bulbs & displays whilst still having plenty of colour on the patio.
 It is also well worth a visit to the garden centre or a visit to a local open garden to give you some ideas on what is flowering at this time of year & what could be used to brighten up a dull spot in the garden.

 Grow Your Own

 - Keep picking crops of courgettes, runner beans, French beans, and start to pick sweetcorn (ripe kernels contain milky liquid, not clear).